 Eat a balanced

 diet.
 Avoid alcohol and caffeine.
-If you have little appetite, eat small snacks
+If you don't feel hungry, eat small snacks

 throughout the day.
 Nutritional supplement shakes are also useful for keeping